sithmel/diogenes/README.md

 provides
 --------
-It adds a function to the service:
+It adds a function to the service.
+This function uses a callback following the node.js convention:
 ```js
 service.provides(func);